vidhi-sajnani/interacting-residue-detection/README.md

-# Sequence-based Detection of Protein Interaction Sites
+# Sequence-based Prediction of Protein Interaction Sites

 This pipeline aims to predict protein interaction sites in Influenza A viral proteins using only the amino acid sequence of a protein.
 The respective folders have been described below: